Gayathrikarnan/water-purification-prediction/README.md

 This project aims to predict multiple water quality parameters using machine learning techniques, specifically MultiOutputRegressor wrapped around a RandomForestRegressor

 OVERVIEW
 This project aims to predict the concentration levels of six key water pollutants using historical environmental monitoring data.
 By utilizing machine learning, it helps forecast pollution trends at different water monitoring stations based on the year of interest.
-This can assist researchers, policymakers, and environmentalists in proactive water quality management.

 POLLUTANTS PREDICTED: